Shishir77/EduTrak/README.md

 3. Once cloned, you can now run our app. __Please run the app either on the Pixel 4 Emulator__ in Android Studio or have your own Android Smartphone connected to a computer that is running Android Studio, you will be able to view from there as well.

+You can also look at the video demo of our project here : https://drive.google.com/file/d/1NIc3pAKFVx4yfRu81H-EL8i_DYn5r3Yz/view?usp=sharing